 To characterize how environmental conditions vary with height, data were obtained from the National Ecological Observation Network (NEON) tower located <1km from the study area.
 We used data on wind speed, relative humidity, and air temperature, all measured over a vertical profile spanning from 7.2 m height to above the top of the tree canopy (31.0 or 51.8m, depending on censor), for the years 2016-2018 [@noauthor_national_2018].
 After filtering for missing and outlier values, the data were consolidated to represent the mean values per sensor height per day.
-The range of these means were then aggregated at a month scale.
+The range of these means were then aggregated at a monthly scale.

 Identification of drought years